 - Tell a story related to the topic (this also adds credibility!)

-All of these can help you find issues and ensure you’re putting the real you into the words instead of robotically typing them.
+All of these can help you ensure you’re putting the real you into the words instead of robotically typing them.

-Another way to make your blog post more personable is to change the font style.
+Another way to make your blog post more personable is changing the font style.
 You talk with certain inflections on different words.
-In order to show that and have people actually read the content the way it sounds in your head, use italics or make important sentences bold.
+To show that and help people read the content the way it sounds in your head, use italics or make important sentences bold.

 4. Add relevant images

 People are visual creatures.
 We love connecting ideas with images.
-Which means you should be adding photos into your content if you want to have the perfect blog post.
+Which means you should add photos to your content if you want to have the perfect blog post.

 Blog posts with photos get 94% more views than those without them.

 Now, this doesn’t give you permission to litter your content with random photos.
 They need to make sense and add to the content you’re writing.
 They should be offering something extra that words alone can’t.

 But you can’t just choose any photo you can get your hands on.